PMTiles

 Scripts

-• for the base, buildings and transportation themes, generate the tileset with java:
+for each theme, generate the tileset with java:

 # --data indicates where your Overture data is (overture/theme=base/...)